rangwl006/cheatsheets/[guide]crontab.md

 ## crontab syntax
 The basic syntax of crontab is as follows:

-minute hour date month day(week) COMMAND/SCRIPT \n
+minute hour date month day(week) COMMAND/SCRIPT

   \*      \*    \*    \*      \*           echo "feeding time"

 ## Some examples